Kensal Town: Administrative changes

 In 1900, despite stiff local opposition, the exclave of Kensal Town was removed from Chelsea and divided between its neighbours.
 The area south of the canal joined with the ancient parish of Kensington to form the new Metropolitan Borough of Kensington.
 The area north of the canal merged with the ancient parish of Paddington to form the new Metropolitan Borough of Paddington.
 The area remained part of the parliamentary constituency of Chelsea (which had identical boundaries with the ancient parish of Chelsea) until 1915.

 In 1965, Kensington joined with the Metropolitan Borough of Chelsea (the area of ancient parish of Chelsea, minus its former exclave) to form the new London Borough of Kensington and Chelsea.
 Paddington merged with Westminster and Marylebone to form what is now City of Westminster.

 Geography and landmarks

 Alternative descriptions

 Like many areas of London, different parts of Kensal Town are subject to overlapping perceptions of which district or districts they are part of.
-The area south of the canal, in the Royal Borough of Kensington and Chelsea and including the site of the former Kensal New Town estate, is viewed by many residents as also being in North Kensington.
+The area south of the canal, in the Royal Borough of Kensington and Chelsea and including the site of the former Kensal New Town estate, is viewed by many residents as also being in North Kensington, even though it is technically and factually part of Kensal Green.

 Some of the area north of the Canal in the City of Westminster, including the Queens Park Estate and the Mozart Estate, is regarded as also being a part of Queens Park, an area that extends further to the north-east into the former parish and borough of Willesden, now the London Borough of Brent.